vutran1710/PyrateLimiter/README.md

 ```

-## Understanding the Algorimths
+## Understanding the Algorithms

-#### LeakyBucket with Sliding-Window Algorimth
+#### LeakyBucket with Sliding-Window Algorithm
-LeakyBucket with Sliding-Window Algorimth is a capped bucket of items.
+LeakyBucket with Sliding-Window Algorithm is a capped bucket of items.
 Every item expires after {window} time, making room for later items to go in.

 Item's expiring-rate is {window} time.
 Using a simple timeline model, we can describe it as follow